geoview-core - v2.2.0

 • OptionalinputTimezone: string

-Whether to append a literal 'Z' to the formatted output string.
+Optional, whether to append a literal 'Z' to the formatted output string

 Returns string